-The ratio for mixing hydrogen peroxide and powders is 1 measure of bleaching powders per 1.5 measures of peroxide (hydrogen peroxide).
+The ratio for mixing developer and powders is 1 measure of bleaching powders per 1.5 measures of peroxide (developer).

 Mix the two ingredients in the mixing bowl until a paste is formed.

-My favorite bleaching powders so far are Schwarzkoft’s Blondme Bond Enforcing because they repair hair during the harsh bleaching process.
+My favourite bleaching powders so far are Schwarzkoft’s Blondme Bond Enforcing because they repair hair during the harsh bleaching process.

 2. Apply bleaching